marcos-sandim/machine/Installation.md

 Enter the system's partition<br />
 `arch-chroot /mnt`

-Install shell, editor and packages for wifi connection<br />
-`pacman -S zsh vim iw dialog wpa_supplicant`

 Create a password to the root user<br />
 `passwd`

-Create a user<br />
+Create a group and user<br />
-`useradd -mg users -G wheel -s /bin/zsh your_user`
+`groupadd youruser && useradd -mg your_user -G wheel -s /bin/zsh your_user`

 Change your user password<br />
 `passwd your_user`